benchmarkstudios/slackbox/README.md

 * `SPOTIFY_SECRET` - Your Spotify application secret (a.k.a Client Secret).
 * `SPOTIFY_USERNAME` - Your Spotify username.
 * `SPOTIFY_PLAYLIST_ID` - Your playlist identifier.
 Found by locating your playlist on [play.spotify.com](https://play.spotify.com) then note the hash in the URL.
 * `SPOTIFY_REDIRECT_URI` - URL to redirect to once your user has allowed the application's permissions.
-It is recommended you set this to whatever the URL of your app is and append `/callback` to the end.

 ###Authentication